 Group DescriptionWHAT IS THE KING TIDE PHOTO INITIATIVE?

-The British Columbia Climate Action Secretariat invites you to participate in the fifth annual King Tide photo initiative.
+The British Columbia Climate Action Secretariat invites you to participate in the annual King Tide photo initiative.

 WHY ARE WE DOING THIS?